Baseflow/flutter-geolocator/README.md

 ## Issues

-Please file any issues, bugs or feature request as an issue on our [GitHub](https://github.com/BaseflowIT/flutter-geolocator/issues) page.
+Please file any issues, bugs or feature requests as an issue on our [GitHub](https://github.com/BaseflowIT/flutter-geolocator/issues) page.

 ## Want to contribute